 Rhizomatous Begonia Care

 Besides their penchant for low light and high humidity, begonias in general should be fertilized during the growing season.
-Fertilize with a water-soluble food that has been diluted to quarter strength once every 2-3 weeks during the growing season.
+Fertilize with a water-soluble food that has been diluted to quarter strength once every two to three weeks during the growing season.
 Refrain from fertilizing from fall until new growth emerges in the spring.

 Rex begonias like to be consistently moist but not saturated.
 Wait to water until the top inch (2.5 cm.) of soil feels dry to the touch.
 Water at the base of the plant and avoid wetting the leaves, which can leave the plant open to powdery mildew.
 Also, when the plant goes dormant from fall to spring, reduce the amount of water given to the begonia.